guptakaran11/grasskode-website/content/post/travel/bolavenplateau.md

 ### Tad Hua Khon waterfall

 We reached P&S Garden well in time.
-This place was something that Yves had suggested.
-It seemed like a very cool place and made us feel glad about taking the big loop.
+It seemed like a very cool place and made us feel glad once again about taking the big loop.
 The restaurant was very rustic.
 It was in a jungle and there were 5 dogs and 2 pups as well!
 Perfect!.
 We decided to go and check out the waterfall first.
 The walk to the waterfall was through a path in the jungle which very well maintained by this property.
 There were many tiny pools of water and so many little streams under the walkway.
 It was just so lovely.

 <div class="postimg vertimg">
   <a href="https://live.staticflickr.com/65535/48369055792_251ca4b8d3_c.jpg" data-toggle="lightbox">